Rectification Difficulty and Optimal Sample Allocation in LLM-Augmented Surveys: Empirical Analysis on Twin-2K-500

 We now evaluate whether the predicted rectification difficulties $\tilde{A}_q$ translate into better estimation efficiency in our proposed survey design.
 Our main empirical finding is that the proposed design-based approach delivers substantially larger gains than \textsc{PPI++} alone under uniform allocation, and recovers most of the improvement attainable under the oracle allocation benchmark.

-\paragraph{Benchmark methods and evaluation protocol.} We compare four methods, each defined by an estimator and an allocation rule; they differ only in how the human-label budget is allocated and whether estimation uses the sample mean or \textsc{PPI++}:
+\paragraph{Benchmark methods and evaluation protocol.} We compare four methods, each defined by an estimator and an allocation rule; they differ only in how the human-label budget is allocated and whether estimation uses the sample mean or \textsc{PPI++}.
+In all method labels, tables, and figures below, ``\textsc{PPI}'' denotes the \textsc{PPI++}\ estimator (Section~\ref{sec:ppi_pp}); standard PPI ($\lambda=1$) is never used in the empirical comparison.
+The four methods are:

-\begin{itemize} \item \textbf{\textsc{SM + Uniform}}: the standard benchmark in survey research, which allocates the budget equally across questions (uniform allocation) and uses the Sample Mean (SM) as the estimator for each question.
+\squishlist \item \textbf{\textsc{SM + Uniform}}: the standard benchmark in survey research, which allocates the budget equally across questions (uniform allocation) and uses the Sample Mean (SM) as the estimator for each question.

-\item \textbf{\textsc{PPI + Uniform}}: applies the PPI++ estimator to data collected under uniform allocation.
+\item \textbf{\textsc{PPI + Uniform}}: applies the \textsc{PPI++} estimator to data collected under uniform allocation.
 Because LLM responses are available at negligible marginal cost, this method improves precision over the sample mean without altering the data-collection protocol.
 It thus isolates the gain from improved estimation while keeping the data-collection protocol unchanged.

-\item \textbf{\textsc{PPI + Opt.\ (Pred.)}}: applies PPI++ with allocation based on the meta-learned predicted difficulties $\tilde{A}_q$.
+\item \textbf{\textsc{PPI + Opt.\ (Pred.)}}: applies \textsc{PPI++} with allocation based on the meta-learned predicted difficulties $\tilde{A}_q$.
 This is our proposed method.